MicrosoftDocs/defender-docs/defender-endpoint/built-in-protection.md

 > [!CAUTION]
 > **We do not recommend turning tamper protection off**.
 Tamper protection provides you with better ransomware protection.
-> You must be a global administrator or security administrator to perform the following procedure.
+> You must have the Security Administrator role assigned to perform the following procedure.

 1. Go to the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.